 Comprehensive Addiction Treatment

-Dialectical behavior therapy in Southern California is only part of what we use to treat addiction.
-We will use a variety of evidence-based and holistic addiction therapy and addiction treatment programs in Southern California to help you overcome your drug addiction.
+Dialectical behavior therapy is only part of what we use to treat addiction.
+We will use a variety of evidence-based and holistic addiction therapy and addiction treatment programs to help you overcome your drug addiction.
 Addiction treatment programs and addiction therapy services in Southern California include:

 - Cognitive-Behavioral Therapy